awsdocs/aws-codepipeline-user-guide/doc_source/reference-variables.md

 # Variables<a name="reference-variables"></a>

 This section is a reference only\.
-For information about creating variables, see [Working with Variables](actions-variables.md)\.
+For information about creating variables, see [Working with variables](actions-variables.md)\.

 Variables allow you to configure your pipeline actions with values that are determined at the time of the action execution\.
 Variables can be produced by an action execution or be implicitly available at the start of each pipeline execution\.

 Some action providers produce a defined set of variables\.
 You choose from default variable keys for that action provider, such as commit ID\.

-To see step\-by\-step examples of using variables, see [Tutorial: Using Variables with Lambda Invoke Actions](tutorials-lambda-variables.md), [Example: Use Variables in Manual Approvals](actions-variables.md#actions-variables-examples-approvals), and [Tutorial: Create a Pipeline That Uses Variables from AWS CloudFormation Deployment Actions](tutorials-cloudformation-action.md)\.
+To see step\-by\-step examples of using variables, see [Tutorial: Using variables with Lambda invoke actions](tutorials-lambda-variables.md), [Example: Use variables in manual approvals](actions-variables.md#actions-variables-examples-approvals), and [Tutorial: Create a pipeline that uses variables from AWS CloudFormation deployment actions](tutorials-cloudformation-action.md)\.

 **Variable Limits**